 On the commercial side, Sarah advises clients on IP issues in transactions involving intellectual property and technology.
 She drafts and negotiates agreements related to the development, licensing, transfer and commercialization of intellectual property.

-Sarah has been recognized as a leading intellectual property lawyer in Managing Intellectual Property IP Stars (Rising Star).
+Sarah has been recognized as a leading intellectual property lawyer by the following:

 - International Trademark Association, Member - Internet Committee